Oli-Ar/rust-game/readme.md

 2. Go to directory with this project
 3. Run the command cargo run --release to build and run the project
 ### Specification
-The game was made following the instructions from [this pdf](https://pdfhost.io/v/xBfvK9fub_project_specpdf.pdf) with extra features added by me to practise rust.
+The game was made following the instructions from [this pdf](https://pdfhost.io/v/xBfvK9fub_project_specpdf.pdf).